-At Lakeshore Dentistry, our Holland, MI dentist is passionate about helping patients avoid oral cancer.
+At the Lakeshore Dentistry & Implant Center, our dentists are passionate about helping patients avoid oral cancer.

-Here are 5 lifestyle tips our oral cancer dentist recommends for a clean bill of health.
+Here are 5 lifestyle tips our dentists recommend for a clean bill of health.

 1. Quit smoking.